crossterm-rs/crossterm/README.md

 - [Real life examples](https://github.com/TimonPost/crossterm/tree/master/examples/Crossterm%200.2.3/program_examples)

 # Features
-These are the fatures from this crate:
+These are the features from this crate:

 - Cursor.
     - Moving _n_ times Up, Down, Left, Right.
-    - Goto an certain position.
+    - Goto a certain position.
     - Get cursor position
     - Storing the current cursor position and resetting to that stored cursor position later.
     - Hiding an showing the cursor.